Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-From Mie theory and FDTD simulation, modes from 2.0 eV to $\sim$ 3.0 eV are known to be from the same radial number $q=1$ and thus FSR can be used to extract the effective index of refraction.
-Index was calculated as 1.398 for 2.0 eV and 1.409 for 3.0 eV, which agree by $\approx$ 95\% with \cite{MalitsonSiO2}.
-From further 3.0 eV, resonances from higher radial orders starts to have comparable Q-Factors to the ones measured in CL while $q=1$ modes have Q-Factors exceeding $10^{5}$ from Mie Theory, which would be easily washed out by our lossy environmental setup.
-This is specially important for the far-UV resonances observed in EELS, as multiple sets of radial orders combined with the limited spectral resolution of the electron beam undermines conclusions from either mode order identification ($l$ and $q$) as well as the estimative of the index of refraction.

-The measured Q-Factors from FDTD follow an exponential-like growing curve as expected from the dependence of the radiative quality factor with the mode angular order $l$ \cite{WGMReview}.
-This value is greatly overestimated because radiation leaking is the only source of loss in the simulation, although much more relevant limitations are most probably due to the presence of the supporting carbon membrane and surface inhomogeneities \cite{WGMReview, QRadMatCompleteMicroSpheres}.
-The experimental values obtained from CL for the Q-Factor present a clear inflexion point at $\sim$ 2.8 eV - 3.0 eV after a fast-growing curve at lower energies.
-Despite being difficult to fully explain without proper mode indexing and a free-standing WGMR, this behaviour can be attributed to a combination of experimental induced losses and the expected quality factor reduction from the increased radial order.
+Each resonance in EELS and CL was fitted and the obtained center subtracted from the adjacent mode to form a spectral distance curve, which was subsequently compared with the theoretical free spectral range (FSR)\cite{WGMReview, IdentifyWGMModes}.
+These values were used for modes from 2.0 eV to 3.0 eV to extract the effective index of refraction.
+The index was calculated to be 1.398 at 2.0 eV and 1.409 at 3.0 eV, which are values that agree within $\approx$ 95\% with reference values \cite{MalitsonSiO2}.
+Beyond 3.0 eV, modes have Q factors exceeding $10^{5}$ from Mie Theory, which would be easily washed out by losses and finite energy resolution of our experimental setup.
+This is specially important for the far-UV resonances observed in EELS, as multiple sets of radial orders combined with the limited spectral resolution of the electron beam undermine mode order identification and the estimative of the index of refraction (see Supplementary Material (SM) for further details).
+The Q factors from FDTD follow an exponential-like profile as radiation leakage is the only source of loss in the simulation.
+The inflexion point near 2.8 eV in the experimental Q factor from CL can be attributed to a combination of experimentally induced losses, such as the effect of the carbon membrane and surface inhomogeneities, \cite{WGMReview, QRadMatCompleteMicroSpheres} as well as the expected quality factor reduction from the increased radial order.